 Strive for the minimalist, uncluttered look and you’ll sleep better.
 A bed, stool, a dresser for each person, a nightstand and chair are really all you need so you can splurge on quality.
 You might choose solid or reclaimed wood or even wicker furniture.

-Houseplants, throw pillows, a lamp that represents your theme, the bedspread or duvet, all reveal your personality and put your stamp on where you relax at the end of the day.
+Houseplants, throw pillows, a lamp that represents your theme, the bedspread or duvet.
+All reveal your bedroom personality and put your stamp on where you relax at the end of the day.